vasanthv/jsonbox/README.md

 ### Private Box

-Private box is similar to the regular box, but you need an API-KEY to create, update & delete records. _Reading records is open and does not need API-KEY_.
+A **private box** is similar to a regular box, but you need an API-KEY to create / update / delete records. _Reading records is open and does not need API-KEY_.
 Pass the API-KEY using the `X-API-KEY` HTTP header.

 ```sh
 curl -X POST 'https://jsonbox.io/demobox_6d9e326c183fde7b' \